mo-johnny/softball-know-the-play/README.md

 ## Design Decisions

 **Cartoon-like look**
 The UI is meant to feel a bit like a cartoon: thick black outlines, bold type, and a clear field diagram.
-The goal is to make the app feel less like a test and more like a light, approachable drill so players are more willing to use it and call out in real games.
+The goal is to make the app feel less like a test and more like a video game, so players are more willing to use it and get the confidence to call out in real games.

-**Clarity over realism**
-The field is simplified (top-down, clear bases and runners) so attention stays on “where does the ball go?” rather than on a realistic game view.

 ---